brian-team/brian2/docker/README.md

 To build the image manually for testing on a local host for the native architecture:

-`docker buildx build -t briansimulator/brian -f docker/Dockerfile .`
+`docker build -t briansimulator/brian -f docker/Dockerfile .`

 Alternatively, to test multi-architeture builds and push to docker hub, use: